 Contact: email@example.com, 804-396-2051 x102

-Benjamin Paul is a Program Assistant with the Institute.
+Benjamin Paul is a Health Care Advocacy Coordinator with the Institute.
 He leads the coordination and execution of the Institute’s health care advocacy efforts.
 In his role, Ben staffs the Healthcare for All Virginians Coalition, a collection of 106 organizations working to help create and advocate for accessible and affordable quality health care for all Virginians.
 Prior to joining the Institute, he worked on Senator Tim Kaine’s United States Senate race in the Compliance and Operations department.
-Ben graduated with honors with a bachelor’s degree in Political Science from the University of Richmond.
+Ben holds a Bachelor’s degree in Political Science from the University of Richmond.
 He will pursue his Master’s in Public Policy at the University of Virginia in the fall.

 Contact: firstname.lastname@example.org, 804-396-2051 x106

 Hope Richardson is a Policy Analyst with the Institute.
 Hope’s research focuses on identifying actionable policy recommendations to increase all Virginia students’ access to a quality education.
 Prior to joining The Commonwealth Institute, Hope was a Policy Analyst at the California Budget Project in Sacramento, California.
 Her prior experience also includes positions with the San Francisco Child Abuse Prevention Center and San Francisco Human Services Agency.
 Hope graduated from Wellesley College, and holds a master’s degree in public policy from the University of California, Berkeley.